dastasoft/blog/_posts/nodejs.md

 ## TypeScript

-Throughout this guide I will be using TypeScript instead of plain JavaScript, you can follow it without worries because the syntax is quite similar but if you wonder why you should bother dealing with TS instead of JS I recommend you read [my last post](https://blog.dastasoft.com/posts/heres-what-every-react-developer-needs-to-know-about-typescript).
+In the sample project I will be using TypeScript instead of plain JavaScript, you can follow it without worries because the syntax is quite similar but if you wonder why you should bother dealing with TS instead of JS I recommend you read [my last post](https://blog.dastasoft.com/posts/heres-what-every-react-developer-needs-to-know-about-typescript).

 My last post was for TypeScript on the front-end but everything explained there is applicable here.
 If in the front-end TS is useful in the back-end it is even more useful because back-end development usually has more logic and let's say more critical than front-end development, but take this statement with a grain of salt.